frasermarlow/tap-bls/README.md

 *aspects*       | Returns data series aspect data in the format `[{'name': 'Standard Error', 'value': '-', 'footnotes': [{'code': 'A', 'text': 'Dashes indicate data not available.'}]}]`.
 Not many BLS series include this. |   will accept "true" or "false"

-- *disable_collection* should theoretically prevent Singer from collecting additional anonymous data on your runs, which are used to help improve singer.
+- *disable_collection* should theoretically prevent Singer from collecting additional anonymous data on your runs, which are used to help improve Singer.
 You can set to "true" if you like, although it appears the additional data is collected either way ¯\\_(ツ)_/¯

 - *update_state* is an uncharacteristic feature for a Singer tap.
-The *target* should update `STATE` once it know the data has been loaded to the endpoint, but for some side project this tap was designed for, this flag allows you to instruct the `tap` to update `STATE.json` at the end of the run.
+The *target* should update `STATE` once it has established that the data has been loaded to the endpoint, but this flag allows you to instruct the `tap` to update `STATE.json` at the end of the run.
 So typically you would set this to 'false'.

 > tap --config CONFIG [--state STATE] [--catalog CATALOG]